 We encountered many broken links on the site and search boxes that didn’t work.
 FastExpert’s inability to maintain a functional website didn’t instill confidence in our shoppers.

 It’s challenging to even find the FastExpert agent matching service when visiting the company’s website.
-You have to scroll all the way to the bottom of the home page and select “Home Selling Tips” or “Home Buying Tips” to find the place to sign up.
+It’s located on the “Home Selling Tips” and “Home Buying Tips” pages.

 This isn’t exactly intuitive!
 Other agent matching companies have more user-friendly websites to make finding a high-quality realtor simple.